Patient Rights & Responsibilities

 extent that space and safety permit and to have your property treated

-You have the right to an environment that preserves dignity and contributes
+You have the right to a safe environment that preserves dignity.

 Rules, regulations and relationships: You have the right to know about hospital rules that affect you and your